ofirgall/learn-nvim/chapters/02-basic-config.md

 ---

 ## Shell Setup
-Dont forget to set nvim as your default terminal editor like so:
+Don't forget to set nvim as your default terminal editor like so:
 ```
 export EDITOR='nvim'
 ```